actfree/freerbeing/content/en/authors/Kaivalyam/_index.md

 - Visitors
 ---

-As a child Kai was full of joy, light and love, singing, laughing and praying often.
+As a child Kai was full of joy, light and love,\
+singing, laughing and praying often\
+Discovering yoga in 1986 he continued to make many 'wrong' turns,\
-He has taken many 'wrong' turns, spending much time lost in the dark.
+spending much time lost in the dark\
+Spiritual practice was, and is, his saviour\
-He committed to daily self-practice in 2004, and started leading groups in 2006.
+He committed to daily self-practice and study in 2004\
+and started leading groups in 2006

-He has found his light again.
+Kai has found his light again\
+He feels graced and is grateful

+All work is offered with love, in the spirit of service